 To properly evaluate this compensation effort, adult returns to facilities, spawning areas, and fisheries that result from hatchery releases are documented.
-The program requires the cooperative efforts of the Idaho Department of Fish and Game's hatchery evaluation study, harvest monitoring project, and the coded-wire tag laboratory programs.
+The program requires the cooperative efforts of the Idaho Department of Fish and Game's hatchery evaluation study, regional harvest monitoring project, and the coded-wire tag laboratory programs.
 The Hatchery evaluation study evaluates and provides oversight of certain hatchery operational practices, (e.g., broodstock selection, size and number of fish reared, disease history, and time of release).
 Hatchery practices will be assessed in relation to their effects on adult returns.
 Recommendations for improvement of hatchery operations will be made.

-The harvest monitoring project provides comprehensive harvest information, which is key to evaluating the success of the program in meeting adult return goals.
+The regional harvest monitoring project provides comprehensive harvest information, which is key to evaluating the success of the program in meeting adult return goals.
 Numbers of hatchery and wild/natural fish observed in the fishery and in overall returns to the project area in Idaho are estimated.
 Data on the timing and distribution of the marked hatchery and wild stocks in the fishery are also collected and analyzed to develop harvest management plans.
 Harvest data provided by the harvest monitoring project are coupled with hatchery return data to provide an estimate of returns from program releases.
-Codedwire tags continue to be used extensively to evaluate fisheries contribution of representative groups of program production releases.
+Coded-wire tags continue to be used extensively to evaluate fisheries contribution of representative groups of program production releases.
 However, most of these fish serve experimental purposes as well, i.e., for evaluation of hatchery-controlled variables such as size, time, and location of release, rearing densities, etc.

 Continuous coordination between the hatchery evaluation study and Idaho Department of Fish and Game's BPA-funded supplementation research project is required because these programs overlap in several areas for different species including: juvenile outplanting, broodstock collection, and spawning (mating) strategies.
+Readers are referred to Attachment 1. for a review of the IDFG supplementation studies project.